baeyen/data-analysis-portfolio/chika-data-analysis-portfolio/01-Excel-Sales-Data-Pivot-Analysis/README.md

 4. Make it easy to read

--Format currency, add data labels (optional).
+-Format currency, add data labels .

 -Add slicers for quick exploration.